Tirhas-mik/IoT-Based-Smart-Agriculture-to-optimize-water-usage/README.md

    npm --version
 ```

-In order to install all dependencies in the frontend and backend, you need to run the following
+In order to install all dependencies in the frontend and backend, you need to run the following:
 ```bash
    cd web-app
    npm install